TaylorTA/LeetCode/README.md

 34. 977 Squares of a Sorted Array
 35. 189 Rotate Array
 36. 1207 Unique Number of Occurrences
+37. 2225 Find Players With Zero or One Losses
 # String
 1. 205 Isomorphic Strings
 2. 409 Longest Palindrome